Hiwonder-docs/Touch-Sensor/source/docs/1_Touch_Sensor_User_Manual.md

 ## 1.2 Notice

-* **Do not exceed the specified voltage range during use.**
+(1) Do not exceed the specified voltage range during use.

-* **The sensor only detects conductive materials such as the human body or metal.
-It will not respond to non-conductive materials.**
+(2) The sensor only detects conductive materials such as the human body or metal.
+It will not respond to non-conductive materials.

-* **Touching the sensor through materials like plastic or paper is possible, but the thickness of the covering material should be minimal.
-Otherwise, the sensor may fail to detect the touch.**
+(3) Touching the sensor through materials like plastic or paper is possible, but the thickness of the covering material should be minimal.
+Otherwise, the sensor may fail to detect the touch.

-* **The sensitivity of the sensor is affected by the size of the contact surface and the thickness of the covering material.
-Ensure that the contact area is appropriately sized for optimal detection.**
+(4) The sensitivity of the sensor is affected by the size of the contact surface and the thickness of the covering material.
+Ensure that the contact area is appropriately sized for optimal detection.

 ## 1.3 Parameters Instruction

-For details about the chip used in this module, please refer to "**[3.
-Chip Manual and Schematic]()**"
+For details about the chip used in this module, please refer to "**[Chip Manual and Schematic](../_static/source_code/Chip_User_Manual_Schematic.zip)**"

 ### 1.3.1 Pin Description